elixir-europe/rdmkit/pages/your_domain/single_cell_sequencing.md

     - *Format*: Structured metadata files in widely accepted formats like JSON, CSV or Excel spreadsheets, following community-specific metadata standards if available.
     - *Explanation*: Following community-specific metadata standards, if available, ensures consistency and compatibility with other datasets.

 By preserving these steps and data in standardised and accessible formats, researchers can enhance the reproducibility of single-cell sequencing experiments, facilitate collaboration, and ensure that others can validate and build upon their work effectively.
-Other additional files can be kept if useful for the interpretation (e.g. for scATAC-seq, the results files containing sequence fragments or mapping can be important, they should be kept in standardized format: tsv, bam, bed or bigwig).
+Other additional files can be kept if useful for the interpretation (e.g. for scATAC-seq, the results files containing sequence fragments or mapping can be important, they should be kept in standardised format: tsv, bam, bed or bigwig).
 An overview of the best practice can be found following the {% tool "single-cell-best-pratices" %}